ibd-ipd-ma/SubroupAnalysis/README.md

 ### CONCLUSION
 Our findings revise the prior literature and underscore the importance of patient-specific characteristics in treatment selection.
 Most patients do not appear to have superior efficacy with anti-TNFs, allowing for patients and providers to prioritize factors like safety and cost when selecting treatments.
 Elderly women may derive superior efficacy from anti-IL-12/23s.
 We have prototyped a decision support tool to advance precision medicine in CD.

+## Data Access

+The raw data are owned by the trial sponsors.
+The data may be accessed for reproduction and extension of this work following an application on the YODA and Vivli platforms and execution of a data use agreement.

 ## Requirements
 Programming was performed in the R language (4.2.2), using the packages dplyr, tidyr, lme4, lmerTest, merTools, data.table, ggplot2, reshape2, RColorBrewer, grid, gridExtra, cowplot, sjplot, shiny, and shinydashboard.